stdgraph/graph-v2/doc/algorithms.md

 As different _events_, related to vertices and edges, occur during the execution of an algorithm, a corresponding member function, if present, is called for the visitor.

+Each algorithm defines the events that it supports.
+Visitor functions corresponding to not supported events, even if present in the visitor are ignored.

+If an algorithm supports a given event but the specified visitor does not provide the corresponding valid member function, no runtime overhead related to processing this event is incurred.

 ### <code><em>GraphVisitor</em></code> requirements

 The following lists the visitation events and the corresponding visitor member functions.